Debasrit-Sahoo/Flowlab/README.md

-\- Ensure you're using an \*\*official WinDivert release\*\* (signed driver)
+- Ensure you're using an **official WinDivert release** (signed driver)

-\- Check that Secure Boot settings are not blocking third-party drivers
+- Check that Secure Boot settings are not blocking third-party drivers

-\- On Windows 11: some builds may require test signing mode — see WinDivert's documentation
+- On Windows 11: some builds may require test signing mode — see WinDivert's documentation

-\---
+---

-\### Packets are not being intercepted / rules have no effect
+### Packets are not being intercepted / rules have no effect

-\- Confirm Flowlab is running as Administrator
+- Confirm Flowlab is running as Administrator

-\- Verify `WinDivert.sys` is present alongside `WinDivert.dll`
+- Verify `WinDivert.sys` is present alongside `WinDivert.dll`

-\- Check that your `config.txt` rules match the correct port, protocol, and direction
+- Check that your `config.txt` rules match the correct port, protocol, and direction

-\- Make sure the target application traffic actually uses the port range specified in your rule
+- Make sure the target application traffic actually uses the port range specified in your rule

-\---
+---

-\### Config error on startup
+### Config error on startup